joshprzybyszewski/cribbage/README.md

   - to start with an in-memory database, use `-db=memory`

+4. Start playing cribbage.
-5. In a couple other terminals, start a couple clients:
+  - In a couple other terminals, start a couple clients:

 ```bash
 go run main.go -client
 ```

-6. From here, you should be directed through the game using [survey](https://github.com/AlecAivazis/survey).
+  - From here, you should be directed through the game using [survey](https://github.com/AlecAivazis/survey).

 Happy Playing!

 ## Legacy Binary
 If you'd like to play the first version of our game, you can run the legacy player, which allows you to play dumb and calculated NPCs: